2000 Canadian federal election: Bloc Québécois

 The Bloc Québécois suffered from the unpopular decision of its provincial counterpart, the ruling Parti Québécois government's agenda to merge the communities surrounding Quebec City into one community.
-Many Québécois were angered by this decision and voted in protest against the Bloc or chose to not vote at all to demonstrate their frustration.
+Many Québécois were angered by this decision and voted in protest against the Bloc or chose not to vote at all to demonstrate their frustration.
 Bloc leader Gilles Duceppe received negative media attention after he decided to personally appoint candidate Noël Tremblay to run in the riding of Chicoutimi—Le Fjord in spite of the Bloc's riding association's selection of Sylvain Gaudreault to run in the riding.
-The Bloc's 177 page platform was criticized as being far too large and few copies were distributed and few internet users accessed the platform because of is length and was rarely discussed during the campaign.
+The Bloc's 177 page platform was criticized as being far too large, thus few copies were distributed, few internet users accessed the platform, and it was rarely discussed during the campaign.
 Instead, the Bloc produced large numbers of copies of small booklets that outlined the policies within the large platform.
 The Bloc campaigned to try to win over previous supporters of the PC Party.
 This campaign strategy failed, as the Bloc lost seats to the Liberal Party due to the collapse of Quebec support for the Progressive Conservative Party, whose voters shifted to the Liberal Party.
 The Bloc won in 38 ridings, six ridings fewer than in the 1997 election.